Angular-Wave/angular.ts/src/core/di/injector.md

   ```

 -
-- Sometimes you want to get access to the injector of a currently running AngularJS app
+- Sometimes you want to get access to the injector of a currently running AngularTS app
-- from outside AngularJS.
+- from outside AngularTS.
 Perhaps, you want to inject and compile some markup after the
 - application has been bootstrapped.
 You can do this using the extra `injector()` added
 - to JQuery/jqLite elements.
 See {@link angular.element}.
 -